pli-research-d/Secure-ML-with-BERT/README.md

 - Demonstrates how to average a personalized model with a global model.

 ### Contextual Chatbot
-- **ContextualChatbot Example**: Class that uses a large language model (LLM) adapter from Gradient AI to generate responses.
+- **contextual chatbot example**: Class that uses a large language model (LLM) adapter from Gradient AI to generate responses.
   - Allows personalization based on the user's learning scores.
   - Extracts topics from user prompts using spaCy and Rake.
   - Implements a chat loop that handles user input, generates responses, and displays learning scores and topic information.